ashvegeta/Eureka-project/README.md

 2. navigate to the directory .

-3. open spring initialzr and add following dependencies
+3. open spring initialzr and add Eureka server as the dependency

-  1. Spring Web
-  2. Mysql Driver
-  3. Eureka server
+4. download the zip file inside the main project.

+5.